 Why we love this recipe

-This epic recipe is what happen when you try to use as much chocolate as you can in one dessert... you create the ultimate chocolate-lover dream dessert!
+This epic recipe is what happen when you try to use as much chocolate as you can in one dessert... just like my Chocolate Ganache Tart, you create the ultimate chocolate-lover dream dessert!

 With almost no-added sugar and the use of Dark Cooking Chocolate only, it is a great dessert to serve at a dinner party or for the Holidays.